 Applicant Analysis: A traffic letter was prepared by Skip Hudson, P.E. of TurnKey Consulting, LLC.
 According to his analysis, the current CDOT Access Permit allows for more traffic than is generated by the proposed development.
 This is due to the fact that the leased parking facility will be converted to parking serving the uses onsite.
 In addition, the proposed use does not generate 20% more traffic than the current site use.
 As a result, the proposed Phase 2 does not require an additional CDOT Access Permit.
+The proposed plan removing the hotel provision from the plan further reduces traffic associated with the plan.
 The general circulation for vehicles is consistent with how the site functions currently.
-The site is accessed from the South Frontage Road, with vehicles entering the parking structure at two points, the further south garage entrance for Phase 1 and the north garage entrance beneath the porte cochere for Phase 2.
+The site is accessed from the South Frontage Road, with vehicles entering the parking structure at two points, the further south garage entrance for